neelriyer/neelriyer.github.io/_posts/2020-09-30-Production-vs-Theory.md

 ---
 layout: post
-title: Putting ML models into Production (unfinished)
+title: ML models in Production (unfinished)
 ---

 _Converting a Decision Function into Probabilities in Scikit Learn_

 In production the stakes are high.
 People are going to be reading the outputs from the model.
 And the outputs better make sense.

 Recently my team and I created a NLP classifier and put it into production on a large insurance dataset.
 It uses TfidfVectorizer and LinearSVC to classify free-text.
 Nothing fancy really.

 But I quickly realised just that putting something into production is so different to the theory.

 In production, it's really important to get the probability of a model prediction.
 For example, if your model classifies something with a probability of 50% someone should investigate that prediction.
 If they find a mistake you've prevented the model from disrupting a pivotal system in the company.

-ML should add value to the system not detract from it.
+But obtaining the probability of a prediction is not always so straight forward.

 In this article I'll walk through a way you can extract the probabilities from an ordinary decision function in scikit-learn.

-This was critical in putting our model into production.
+This was critical for putting our model into production.

 # Probability calibration